 The Southern Ontario Network of Obstetrics and Gynaecology Dashboard is comprised of specific quality of care indicators that were chosen by member hospitals as important indicators of quality of care.
 These indicators are not meant to override the importance of the Provincial dashboards, but perhaps to enhance them and provide quality of care indicators that Network members feel are appropriate in this particular region.

 It is important to realize that any dashboard of quality of care, despite its name, may in fact not reflect the actual quality of care delivered in any specific case or in any individual hospital.
 There are many variables, for example, that can affect the admission of a term infant to the NICU, some of which might have to do with health policy or management in a particular hospital rather than the quality of care imparted to the woman or her infant.
 We see this dashboard as the beginning, or first look, at what is happening to our patient with respect to important outcomes in Southern Ontario.
-They will serve as the starting points for a closer look in certain areas, such as the Southern Ontario Obstetrical Network initiative on postpartum hemorrhage reduction.
+They will serve as the starting points for a closer look in certain areas, such as the Southern Ontario Network of Obstetrics and Gynaecology's initiative on postpartum hemorrhage reduction.